jmoussa99/OnBase-Scripts/README.md

 valueParser.ps1
  - takes an input file of values and parses through multiple files to find matches
  - writes the found lines to an output file

+MergeTIFFs
+ - application that queries the database to find errorred out documents
+ - errorred documents are validated if they are TIFFs or PDFs